 In a world and society designed for ‘normal’, people with disabilities often find it challenging to access everyday opportunities that many take for granted.
 This reality is especially evident in higher education.
-These limitations are evident physically, such as university elevators that are too narrow for wheelchairs, and academically when classes are taught without captions and transcriptions for deaf students or Braille reading options for blind students.
+These limitations are evident physically, such as university elevators that are too narrow for wheelchairs, and academically when classes are taught without closed captions and transcriptions for deaf students or Braille reading options for blind students.

 It’s crucial for the education industry to do more to support students with special needs in their academic journeys.
 Thankfully, there are many offerings now provided by low and high tech assistive technology.